-▶ Disabled

-▶ Full Initial

-▶ Partial Initial

-▶ Partial Initial

-All USB devices are functional in the operating system and during the POST.

-▶ Partial Initial

-Part of the USB devices are disabled before the OS boot process completes.
+Disabled All USB devices are disabled before the OS boot process completes.
+Full Initial All USB devices are functional in the operating system and during the POST.
+Partial Initial Part of the USB devices are disabled before the OS boot process completes.
 (Default)